 Most makeup comes in plastic containers.
 A lot of makeup contains toxic chemicals.
 Even non-toxic makeup expires in a short time.
-For these reasons, it is important to find ways to creatively reuse cosmetics and its packaging.
+For these reasons, it is important to creatively reuse cosmetics and packaging.

 Cosmetics Without Plastic Packaging